Skip to main content

 • You want to verify consistency with internal standards

-Differences between your text and stored clauses are automatically highlighted.
+• Differences between your text and results are automatically highlighted

 • Curated and structured clauses

-• May include titles, tags, ratings, comments, and descriptions
+• May include titles, tags, ratings, and descriptions

-You can choose which folders to include via checkboxes in the toolbar.
+• You can select which folders to include

 • Larger volume of results